mastrogiovanni/mri-website/content/en/docs/resources/freesurfer.md

 tocLevels: ["h2", "h3", "h4"]
 ---

-# Example on how to use FreeSurfer on Docker
+# Prepare data for FreeSurfer

-Assume you have a file `anat.nii.gz` and you want to perform recon-all on it:
+Assume you have a file `anat.nii.gz` and you want to perform recon-all on it.

 ```
 SUBJECT_ID=tizio